orThrow

 Calling from Kotlin

-Here's an example of calling this method from Kotlin code:
+Here's an example of calling this function from Kotlin code:

 val text = "contact@kotools.org"